Travel insurance for China

 China may be brimming with history, culture and awe-inspiring attractions, but it also has a number of dangers to consider.
 That’s why it’s important that all travellers to China protect themselves from unwanted costs arising from unexpected events with quality travel insurance.

 What does my travel insurance cover in China?

-Our award-winning TravelCare policy is an affordable and comprehensive travel insurance option.
-When you buy a TravelCare policy, you also gain access to our worldwide emergency assistance team, who are available 24 hours a day, seven days a week.
+Our International Comprehensive policy is an affordable travel insurance option.
+When you buy our International Comprehensive policy, you also gain access to our worldwide emergency assistance team, who are available 24 hours a day, seven days a week.

 - Unlimited medical and evacuation expenses that arise due to unexpected events while on your journey